Petermann Glacier: Ice loss

 The National Ice Center named the new iceberg, the Petermann Ice Island (2010) to differentiate it from a similar calving event two years earlier which produced Petermann Ice Island (2008).
 That island was tracked by the Canadian Ice Service for over a year as it travelled out into Nares Strait and south through Baffin Bay before losing contact with the remnants in Frobisher Bay in July 2009.

 On July 15/16 2012, a 130 km2 piece (about twice the area of Manhattan), calved from the northern tip of the glacier.
 A long crack at the site had been observed by NASA satellites for several years prior to the split.

 Recent developments

-The Peterman glacier has grown several kilometers in length since 2012.
+The Peterman glacier has shrunk several kilometers in length since 2002.
 The development can be seen on NASA Satellite Imagery.
-In the last 8 years, the Peterman glacier has grown about 5 miles and is now approximately as long as it was in 2011.

 A new crack was seen in 2017.

+As of May 2023, the major Greenland Glacier is melting away which could add to the rise in sea-level.
+The glacier's grounding line can shift significantly with the tides.
+The glacier is not growing and claims that it is have been attributed to climate change deniers.
+A study of the glacier's grounding zone in December 2023 established that melting has been accelerating.